 Industrial Users/Economic Outreach Cluster: This cluster consists of 99 Dell PowerEdge servers connected with an HDR InfiniBand interconnect.
-The majority of the nodes consist of 2 Intel "Ice

-Lake" Xeon Gold 6330 2.0GHz 28-core processors (total of 5,544 cores), 512GB of memory and 960GB of local scratch.
+The majority of the nodes consist of 2 Intel "Ice Lake" Xeon Gold 6330 2.0GHz 28-core processors (total of 5,544 cores), 512GB of memory and 960GB of local scratch.
 Sixteen of the nodes are large memory nodes with 1TB of RAM and 16 of the nodes contain dual NVIDIA A100 GPUs.
 This cluster is primarily for industrial partners and the idle CPU cycles are made available to CCR users with the understanding that their jobs will be preempted if an industrial user job is submitted.
 The peak performance of this cluster overall is approximately 665 TFlop/s.

-Faculty/Departmental Clusters: CCR hosts private clusters for researchers in various departments.
-Such faculty/departmental clusters are maintained similarly to the general production systems with a common operating environment.
+Faculty/Departmental Cluster: CCR hosts a private cluster for researchers in various departments.
+The faculty/departmental cluster is maintained similarly to the general production systems with a common operating environment.
 Access to these resources is generally reserved to the faculty/department that procured them, but also includes a pre-emptible scavenger partition/queue that allows the general research community to leverage them when underutilized by the faculty/department.
-Currently these clusters number nearly 500 nodes (over 18,000 cores) of various configurations (some including GPUs) across more than 50 faculty in various departments.
-All such clusters are also integrated within the core CCR 10gigE Ethernet network and storage systems.
+Currently this cluster includes nearly 500 nodes (over 18,000 cores) of various configurations (some including GPUs) across more than 50 faculty in various departments.
+This cluster is also integrated within the core CCR 10gigE Ethernet network and storage systems.
 Frequently such systems are used for specialized instruction in HPC topics, or for more general disciplinary use (e.g., a small cluster is routinely used for chemistry instruction on a shared enterprise WebMO service).

-Panasas High Performance storage solution.
-The Panasas storage consists of two ASD-100 director modules containing a total of 6 directors and five ASU-100 disk modules with 1.4PB raw, 1.1PB usable space.
-This will be CCR's high performance parallel file system.
+Panasas High Performance storage solution: The Panasas storage consists of two ASD-100 director modules containing a total of 6 directors and five ASU-100 disk modules with 1.4PB raw, 1.1PB usable space.
+This is CCR's high performance parallel file system.
 With 8 x 40Gbit connections to the Arista core switch the storage provides 19GB/sec write and 13GB/sec read I/O performance.
 Designed for high performance and concurrent access, CCR's Panasas storage is primarily intended for generation and analyses of large quantities of short-lived data (scratch usage).